vrockai/pipeline-test/docs/content.md

 ---

 ## Host population crashes disrupt the diversity of associated marine microbiomes.
- 23.03.2024, _WS Pearman, SE Morales, F Vaux, NJ Gemmell, CI Fraser_
+ 25.03.2024, _WS Pearman, SE Morales, F Vaux, NJ Gemmell, CI Fraser_

+_Phylogeny, RNA, Ribosomal, 16S, Accidents, Traffic, Microbiota, New Zealand_
 Host-associated microbial communities are shaped by myriad factors ranging from host conditions, environmental conditions and other microbes.
 Disentangling the ecological impact of each of these factors can be particularly difficult as many variables are correlated.
 Here, we leveraged earthquake-induced changes in host population structure to assess the influence of population crashes on marine microbial ecosystems.
 A large (7.8 magnitude) earthquake in New Zealand in 2016 led to widespread coastal uplift of up to ~6 m, sufficient to locally extirpate some intertidal southern bull kelp populations.
 These uplifted populations are slowly recovering, but remain at much lower densities than at nearby, less-uplifted sites.
 By comparing the microbial communities of the hosts from disturbed and relatively undisturbed populations using 16S rRNA gene amplicon sequencing, we observed that disturbed host populations supported higher functional, taxonomic and phylogenetic microbial beta diversity than non-disturbed host populations.
 Our findings shed light on microbiome ecological assembly processes, particularly highlighting that large-scale disturbances that affect host populations can dramatically influence microbiome structure.
 We suggest that disturbance-induced changes in host density limit the dispersal opportunities of microbes, with host community connectivity declining with the density of host populations.

 [Source](https://doi.org/10.1111/1462-2920.16611)